flenniken/collections/docs/overviews.md

 * [Login](#login) -- how the login process works.
 * [Create or Edit User](#create-or-edit-user) -- how to create a new user or edit an existing one.
 * [Deploy](#deploy) -- how to deploy and and invalidate files and how the cloudfront cache works.
+* [Service Worker](#service-worker) -- how the sw.ts file caches files for performance and fresh connect.